darshan-raul/Apollo11/README.md

 Stage 10: Testing + Chaos Engineering + Backup and Restore
 --------------------------------

+> Goal: Rest api to interact with mongodb. mongoexpress to interact with mongodb.
+Frontend to interact with API

 - DevSecOps
 - inject failure into your Kubernetes clusters

 --------------------------------
 Stage 11: Security and Compliance + threat detection
 --------------------------------

+> Goal: Rest api to interact with mongodb. mongoexpress to interact with mongodb.
+Frontend to interact with API

 https://kubernetes.io/docs/concepts/security/